 #12.
 Whimpers and Cries

-Babies will begin to fuss, whimper, and even cry when they are already tired.
+An overtired baby would often begin to fuss, whimper, and even cry when they can’t sleep.
 Babies resort to these acts to communicate what they need and want.

-Every baby is unique and so are the signs that indicate he is overtired.
+Every infant is unique and so are the signs that indicate you have an overtired baby.
 As parents, you’d want to make sure that you’re reading your baby’s signals correctly.
 This way, you will be able to address specific needs and give them quality sleep.

 Did you find this article helpful?
-Visit our blog regularly for more informative posts about parenting.
+Visit our blog regularly for more informative articles about baby sleep training.